 3.5 The Platform may be used to assist in drafting reports for a range of purposes including but not limited to NDIS Functional Capacity Assessments, workers compensation assessments, medico-legal reports, and insurance assessments.
 In all cases, clauses 3.1–3.4 apply in full regardless of the report's intended purpose or recipient.

 4.1 The Platform's report generation functionality is powered by Anthropic, Inc.'s Claude API.
-By using the Platform, you acknowledge that clinical session data entered during a generation session is transmitted to Anthropic's servers (located in the United States) for the purpose of generating report content.
+When you submit a report generation request, the relevant clinical session data is decrypted locally on your device and transmitted to Anthropic's servers (located in the United States) for the purpose of generating report content.
+Draft assessment data stored on Capacoty's servers prior to generation is held in encrypted form and is not transmitted to Anthropic until you actively initiate a generation request.

 4.3 Capacoty's ability to provide the Platform is dependent on continued access to Anthropic's API.
 In the event that Anthropic modifies, restricts, or terminates API access, Capacoty reserves the right to modify, suspend, or discontinue the Platform with reasonable notice.
 Capacoty shall not be liable for any loss arising from changes to Anthropic's services or terms.